 The consequences of a missed scaphoid fracture can have long term effects, leading to arthritis and lack of mobility.
 If you think you have suffered as a result of a missed scaphoid fracture speak to our experts today.

-We have previously helped clients to recover compensation where a 15 month delay in diagnosis resulted in reduced movement, continued pain and an unnecessary operation and where poor x-rays resulted in a skier suffering with a permanent disability.
+We have previously helped clients to recover compensation for missed and delayed diagnoses.
+Including one case where a 15 month delay in diagnosis resulted in reduced movement, continued pain and an unnecessary operation and another where poor x-rays resulted in a skier suffering with a permanent disability.